Commission on World Mission and Evangelism

 CWME fosters conferences, consultations, study processes, publications and visits, correspondence or other forms of contacts.

-- the relation between mission and unity, or between the church and mission (a study will be done in cooperation with the Faith and Order Commission)
+- the relation between mission and unity, or between the ) (in cooperation with the

 - the theology of evangelism in a world of religious plurality.
-This will involve a new reflection on the significance of evangelism and on methods of sharing the gospel.
-CWME is also participating together with other programmes of the WCC and the Roman Catholic Church, the World Evangelical Alliance and Pentecostals in the search for a "code of conduct on conversion"
+This involves a new reflection on the significance of evangelism and on methods of sharing the gospel.
+CWME has participated together with other programmes of the WCC and the Roman Catholic Church, the World Evangelical Alliance and Pentecostals in the development of recommendations for conduct regarding Christian Witness in a Multi-Religious World

 - the search for a spirituality of mission as healing and transformation

-- the reflection on Christian identity in a world of religious plurality (also in cooperation with other programmes of the WCC)
+- the reflection on Christian identity in a world of religious plurality (also in cooperation with of the WCC)